zhangyafeikimi/gbdt/README.md

 >+1 1:0.166667 2:1 3:-0.333333 4:-0.433962 5:-0.383562 6:-1 7:-1 8:0.0687023 9:-1 10:-0.903226 11:-1 12:-1 13:1

-Because GBDT is not suitable for sparse features, I have defined another format supporting category features and weights.
+While I have defined another format for some reasons below.

 An example of gbdt format is: